 Planting and moving

-In colder northern regions, and early in the month, you can still move and plant evergreen trees and shrubs (such as Elaeagnus x ebbingei 'Limelight', left), provided the soil is not waterlogged.
-They are best moved or planted once actively growing and when there is less risk of cold.
-In warmer regions, it is best to wait until the autumn, as the weather will soon turn warm and dry, and the plants will have trouble establishing.
+In cooler areas, and earlier in the month, you can still move and plant evergreen trees and shrubs (see Elaeagnus x ebbingei 'Limelight', left), provided the soil is not waterlogged.
+They are best moved or planted once actively growing and when there is less risk of cold weather.

 Feeding and mulching

-Mulch rose and shrub beds with a 5-7.5cm (2-3in) layer of organic matter.
+Mulch rose and shrub beds with a 5-8cm (2-3in) layer of organic matter.
 This will help retain moisture during dry spells, reduce weed build-up and over time improve soil structure.
-Pay particular attention to mulching around rhododendrons, azaleas and camellias as flowering is impaired if they are allowed to dry out during late summer.
+Pay particular attention to mulching around rhododendrons, azaleas and camellias, as flowering is impaired if they are allowed to dry out during late summer.

 Feed trees, shrubs and hedges with a balanced fertiliser (such as Growmore or blood, fish and bone), sprinkling it over the root area before hoeing into the soil surface.
 This will particularly benefit young, weak, damaged or heavily pruned plants.